yaqiX/ShoppingWebApp/readme.md

 # E-Commerce Clothing

 Welcome to our e-commerce project!
-This project is a simple online store where users can browse products, view product details, add products to their cart, and edit the cart.
+This project is a simple online store [**Module II**](https://moduleiiweb.onrender.com "Module II")where users can browse products, select category, check new season product, view product details, add products to their cart, and edit the cart.

 ## Table of Contents